 Male Ant Lifespans VS Female Ant Lifespans

-One of the most unique things about ants is their different life spans based on gender.
+One of the most unique things about insects in this category is the fact that ants’ lifespans are influenced by their gender.
 Male ants are largely considered to be just there for breeding with their queen, and many male ants won’t even get the opportunity to do this.

 Female ants will either live longer as workers, taking care of the colony and any young ants.
 Or they will become queens, and have the opportunity to live for multiple years.
 Queen ants are well taken care of, which no doubt leads to their quality of life.